 Starting on Wednesday, Aug.
-18, all Shippensburg University students, faculty and staff are required to wear masks when indoors, SU interim President announced yesterday afternoon.
+18, all Shippensburg University students, faculty and staff are required to wear masks when indoors, Charles Patterson SU interim president announced yesterday.

 A video and written message about the updated masking procedure were uploaded on the ShipNow website.